stcorp/legato/README.rst

   "every 30 seconds"

 - ``events``: Applies when the type is set to ``file``.
 It is a list with file events that should be used to trigger on.
 Supported events are ``modify`` and ``create``.
-Optionally it can be complemented with ``unlocked`` (only in Linux and macOS).
-If this attribute is specified the event will only happen when the file is unlocked (for more information about locking files see manual flock(1))
+Optionally it can be complemented with ``unlocked`` (only on Linux and macOS).
+If this attribute is specified the event will only happen when the file is unlocked (for more information about locking files see the manual page of flock(1))

 - ``path``: Applies when the type is set to ``file``.
 It describes the directory to monitor